wildducktheories/tasklet/README.md

 ##Scheduler
 The Scheduler class provides methods for scheduling Tasklet instances and for managing the state of the scheduler's synchronous thread.

 ###method: void run()

-By default, a new scheduler's synchronous thread will not start running automatically and must be started by calling the <code>Scheduler.run()</code> method.
+A new scheduler's scheduling loop will not start running automatically and must be started by calling the <code>Scheduler.run()</code> method.

 The receiving scheduler becomes the current thread's scheduler and the current thread becomes the scheduler's synchronous thread.
 The call will return when all the scheduler's suspended tasklets have been resumed and all the scheduler's synchronous and asynchronous tasklets have completed running.

 If some other thread is running as the scheduler's synchronous thread, then a call to <code>run()</code> will block until that other thread has exited the scheduler.
 Also note that a live lock may result if an asynchronously scheduled tasklet calls the run() method of its own scheduler so such calls should be avoided.

 ###method: Scheduler schedule(Tasklet, Directive)
 The <code>Scheduler.schedule(Tasklet, Directive)</code> method allows tasklets to be scheduled with the receiving Scheduler with one of four directives:

 * SYNC
 * ASYNC
 * WAIT
 * DONE

+Directive values indicate to the scheduler what the next required execution state (synchronous, asynchronous, waiting or done) for a tasklet is; task() method calls are indications from the scheduler to the tasklet that they are in the required disposition.

 ####SYNC
 The scheduler MUST schedule the tasklet to execute on the scheduler's synchronous thread.
-The tasklet will not execute until the scheduler's synchronous thread starts running.
+The tasklet will not execute until the scheduler's synchronous thread is active.

 ####ASYNC
 The scheduler MUST schedule the tasklet on a thread other than the scheduler's main thread.

+<strong>Note:</strong> It is an error to use this directive as an argument to
+<code>Scheduler.schedule()</code> method call or as the return value of
+a <code>Tasklet.task()</code> method call unless the receiving scheduler's run method is active.
+Attempts to use the ASYNC directive in other circumstances will result in a <code>SchedulerNotRunningException</code> being thrown.

 ####WAIT
-The scheduler MUST not exit before the tasklet is rescheduled with the scheduler with a different directive.
+The scheduler's scheduling loop MUST not exit before the tasklet is rescheduled with the scheduler with a different directive.

 ####DONE
 The scheduler MUST remove all references to the tasklet from the scheduler.

 ###method: Rescheduler suspend(Tasklet)
 It may sometimes be necessary to schedule a suspended tasklet to indicate that the scheduler should not exit until some external event, such as a timeout, has resumed the suspended tasklet.
 Such tasklets may be scheduled with a WAIT directive indicating to the scheduler that some external event will eventually reschedule the tasklet with another directive.
 To simplify the task of resuming the tasklet with the correct scheduler, the <code>suspend()</code> method may be used to obtain a Rescheduler object that can be later used to resume the suspended tasklet.
 For example: